Bukk94/KickLib/Breaking Changes - Migration Guide.md

 ### Unofficial API changes

-Old API remains available, but it was moved to `KickLib.Unofficial` namespace.
+Old API remains available, but it was moved to `KickLib.Api.Unofficial` namespace.
 It was also renamed from `IKickApi` to `IUnofficialKickApi` (including implementation `KickApi` to `UnofficialKickApi`).

 From now on, `KickApi` will be primarily used for the official API.

 ### Namespace changes

-All structures for Unofficial API were moved to `KickLib.Unofficial` namespace.
+All structures for Unofficial API were moved to `KickLib.Api.Unofficial` namespace.

 ## 0.1.x -> 0.2.0